Dems block McConnell bid to swiftly approve $250B more for small business fund

 The disarray at the Capitol leaves small business owners in the balance as Treasury Secretary Steven Mnuchin warns the popular program is on track to be depleted as struggling businesses rush to apply for aid.

-The Paycheck Protection Program helps businesses with under 500 employees apply for loans to cover eight weeks of their payroll, benefit and rent expenses.
+The Paycheck Protection Program helps businesses with under 500 employees obtain loans that can cover eight weeks of their payroll, benefits, rent and other expenses.

 The loans will be converted to grants and fully forgiven if 75 percent of the loan is used to keep employees on the payroll.
 The program was created as part of the $2.2 trillion CARES Act that passed last month.